 Intersex bodies are as natural as any other body.
 After all, genetic diversity has been a mainstay across all of human evolution and development.

 The more we know about the world and the diverse communities that exist within it, the better equipped we are to build a more inclusive future.
-Now that you know more about the origins and meaning of the intersex flag, please share your knowledge of the intersex community with others.
+Now that you know more about the origins and meaning of the intersex flag, I hope you fly it proudly.